 The IceAppUnlockConn function allows other threads to complete ICElib calls on the connection that were blocked by a previous call to IceAppLockConn from this thread.
-If the program has not previously called IceInitThreads, IceAppUnlockConn has no effect.
+If the program has not previously called IceInitThreads IceAppUnlockConn has no effect.

-15. Miscellaneous Functions
+Chapter 15.
+Miscellaneous Functions

-To allocate scratch space (for example, when generating messages with variable data), use IceAlloc-Scratch.
-Each ICE connection has one scratch space associated with it.
+To allocate scratch space (for example, when generating messages with variable data), use IceAllocScratch Each ICE connection has one scratch space associated with it.
 The scratch space starts off as empty and grows as needed.
 The contents of the scratch space is not guaranteed to be preserved after any ICElib function is called.

-char IceAllocScratch(ice_conn, size)

-IceConn ice_conn;

-unsigned long size;
+'''

+char IceAllocScratch( ice_conn, size);

-ice_conn A valid ICE connection object.
+ice_conn The ICE connection object.

 size The number of bytes required.

+'''